PAC-Bayesian Treatment Allocation Under Budget Constraints: Simulation Study and Implementation Details

-for some (unknown) constant $\eta_{B}$. \cite{sun2021treatment} derive this property and show the conditional gain-cost ratio function $\delta_{y}(x)/\delta_{c}(x)$ can be estimated by re-purposing the instrumental random forest method of \cite{athey2019generalized}.
-We denote their resulting treatment rule by IRF.
-Their approach estimates $\delta_{y}(X_{i})/\delta_{c}(X_{i})$ for each target population observation, ranks observations by their estimated ratios, and then assign treatments in decreasing order of the ranking until the budget is exhausted.
-We call this method of assignment, where a ranking or scoring is derived for members of the target population who are then treated in order of this score until the budget is reached, a ``batch implementation."
-Note this requires the $C_{0}\leq C_{1}$ assumption.
-Lastly, as a baseline rule, we estimate $\delta_{y}(x)=E_{Q}[Y_{1}-Y_{0}|X=x]$ using the causal random forest of \cite{athey2019generalized} and then use the resulting target population scores for a batch implementation similarly to the IRF method.
-This approach, which does not factor costs into the treatment decisions, is denoted ``Ignore Cost" in our figures and IC in our discussion here.
+for some constant $\eta_{B}$. \cite{sun2021treatment} show that $\delta_{y}(x)/\delta_{c}(x)$ can be estimated nonparametrically by re-purposing the so-called generalized random forest methodology of \cite{athey2019generalized}.
+When costs can be observed at the time of treatment assignment, their approach first estimates $\delta_{y}(x)/\delta_{c}(x)$ for $x\in\mathcal{X}$.
+This produces an estimate of the conditional welfare to conditional cost ratio $\delta_{y}(X_{i})/\delta_{c}(X_{i})$ for each observation in the target group\footnote{By target group we mean individuals or units for whom treatment assignment must be determined, typically this is the wider population from which the sample comes from that consists of individuals or units not used in fitting treatment rules.}.
+These ratio estimates are ranked according in descending order and treatments are allotted according to this order until the budget is exhausted.
+We call such a method of assignment, where a ranking is derived for members of the target group who are then treated in that order until the budget is reached, a ``batch implementation" method.
+Additionally, as a baseline rule, we estimate the CATE $\delta_{y}(x)=E_{Q}[Y_{1}-Y_{0}|X=x]$ using the generalized random forest of \cite{athey2019generalized} and then use the resulting scores in the target group for a batch implementation.
+This baseline approach does not factor costs into the treatment decisions.
+In our simulations, these methods are implemented using R 4.2.2 (\cite{R_key}) with the \textit{grf} package (\cite{grf_r_key}) following the described adaptation in \cite{sun2021treatment} for their approach.
+The default package settings were except that the known treatment probabilities supplied to the algorithm.

+The approach of \cite{sun2021treatment} and the baseline that ignores cost utilize batch implementations while the Gibbs and majority vote methods do not.
+To compare like-for-like, the majority vote models associated with $\hat{\rho}_{\lambda, u}$ for a range of $u$ values (with $\lambda$ chosen via cross-validation for each $u$) are amenable to a batch implementation method.
+An algorithm for implementing a batch treatment rule utilizing the majority vote rules is described below.